Christoph33one/viks-bakery/README.md

 ### Post detail page
 - Gives user nice visual layout of images and post a comment area.
 - User is given good imformation on the product.
-- A clear indication of how to delete and update a comment, with a label to name when user hovers mouse over icon.
 - Post detail displays well in browser, tablet and mobile screen sizes.
-- Message handler gives well presented message to user after editing post or deleting a post.
+- A clear indication of how to delete and update a comment, simply click on each    icon displayed.
+A mouse over function will display a lable on each icon to match it's function to also notify the user.
 - User is taken to a seprate url for editing a post.
 - The edit post page functions as intended and returns a message that the comment is updated.
 - The updated comment is visible to view.
+- Message handler gives well presented message to user after editing post or deleting a post.

 ### Cake menus
 - All three menu links send user to correct url for the menu they choose to view.